macsleep/datalogger/docs/Architecture.md

 ## SD Card

 The SD card is connected via SPI (Serial Peripheral Interface) to the ESP32.
-It's formated using FAT32 file system.
+It's formatted using FAT32 file system.

 ## Breadboard